 - Your business purchase will enable you to produce an innovative product with which you can reward your donors

-- The business acquisition will increase your business’s net worth which you can share you’re your donors in the form of an equity share ownership
+- The business acquisition will increase your net worth which you can share with the donors in the form of an equity share ownership

 How hard is it to get a small business startup loan?